Introduction

 (Click Image to Enlarge)

-Buphthalmos in a 9-month-old male who presents with bilateral tearing and light sensitivity.
-Bilateral enlargement of the globes is seen with enlargement of the corneas with tears in the Descemet's membrane ind inferior corneal edema.
-The sclera shows a bluish appearance because of thinning of the sclera and the uveal tissue showing through.
-Thecorneal diameter is 13 mm (normal is 10.5 mm in a child this age).
-The intraocular pressure is 35 mm Hg in the right eye and 38 mm Hg in the left.
+Buphthalmos with Bilateral Tearing and Light Sensitivity.
+The image shows buphthalmos in a 9-month-old boy who presents with bilateral tearing and light sensitivity.
+Bilateral swelling of the globes is indicated by the enlargement of the corneas, with tears in the Descemet membrane and inferior corneal edema.
+The sclera shows a bluish appearance due to its thinning and the uveal tissue showing through.
+The corneal diameter is 13 mm (normal is 10.5 mm in a child this age).
+The intraocular pressures are 35 mm Hg in the right and 38 mm Hg in the left.

 (Click Image to Enlarge)